Today, you’ll learn how to reinvest stock gains.

 Consecutive losses can affect how traders think about trading.

-The experience of having actual cash makes people happy and increase their wealth.
+The experience of having actual cash usually makes people happy and increases wealth.

-The cash can be placed in fix income assets such as time deposits and bonds.
+The excess cash is also available for investments on fix income assets such as time deposits and bonds.

-Income from time deposits can also be use for additional trading capital.
+Then, income from time deposits can also add more buying power if added to trading capital.

 3. Withdraw all stock gains